webextensions/live-css-editor/README.md

 **Notes:**
 * The CSS/LESS code you write gets applied as you write it
-* With this code tester, you can develop and test the code at the same time
+* With this styling code tester, you can develop and test the code at the same time
 * The code is saved in browser as soon as you write it
 * The code editor is resizable and draggable
 * The code you write is auto-saved at site level and can be used again for same or different pages